MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 ### 9.4 Callbacks for reintegrated merchants

-If you are planning to reintegrate, you will have to start using new Webhook solution https://developer.vippsmobilepay.com/docs/APIs/webhooks-api/
-By default after integrating with new Webhook solution, you will still receive old **payment** callbacks to your old payment callback URL and there is no possibility to change callback url or authentication method for old integration.
+When you are reintegrating, you will use Webhook solution https://developer.vippsmobilepay.com/docs/APIs/webhooks-api/ By default after integrating with new Webhook solution, you will still receive old **payment** callbacks to your old payment callback URL and there is no possibility to change callback url or authentication method for old integration.
 This means that you will receive both old callbacks and new webhooks.
 Once you have integrated towards Webooks and no longer rely on old callbacks, please notify us and we will turn them off.

 Here you can find a payload and other useful information about new Webhooks https://developer.vippsmobilepay.com/docs/APIs/recurring-api/recurring-api-guide/#webhooks-integration